cloudprivacylabs/json2rdf/README.md

 The goal is to produce RDF from a JSON document using a JSON schema, as opposed to using a JSON-LD document and context.
-For this, we will annotate the JSON schema using an overlay (remember: schema + overlay = schema variant), ingest the JSON document, and translate it to RDF using the annotations embedded in the ingested object.
+For this, we will annotate the JSON schema using an overlay (remember: schema + overlay = schema variant), ingest the JSON document, and translate the resulting LPG to RDF using the annotations embedded in the ingested object.

 First, we write a JSON schema to describe the data structures (`Person` and `PostalAddress`).
 Then we combine it with an overlay that describes how to translate JSON data points into RDF.
-For
-example:
+For example, the JSON key-value pair:

 ``` javascript
 "email": "jane@example.com"
 ```

 should be translated as an RDF predicate `http://schema.org/email` and an RDF literal object `jane@example.com`.
-So the overlay should assign `email` property to `http://schema.org/email` IRI, and also should specify that it should be an RDF predicate.
-The following annotation serves this purpose:
+To do this, the overlay annotates the schema for the `email` property with the IRI `http://schema.org/email`.
+The overlay should also specify that it should be an RDF predicate.
+The following annotation serves this
+purpose:

 ``` javascript
 "rdfPredicate": "http://schema.org/email"